- College Scoreboard, U.S. Department of Education, Accessed October 2016, https://collegescorecard.ed.gov/

 - Notify schools of your decision

 Returning and transfer students who plan to attend an online program offered by a traditional college or university will generally need to submit their application by January to enroll in fall classes.
 However, actual application deadlines could range anywhere from early fall to late spring, depending on the institution.

 Those interested in attending a fully online school may find they are able to apply and begin classes at any time.
 Many online schools have rolling admissions, which means they take and review applications through the year.
 These institutions usually have a quicker turnaround period when it comes to processing applications, and you may receive a decision from an online college in only a few weeks.
 Meanwhile, traditional colleges can take months to respond, especially if the institution is highly selective.

 Going back to college can be an important step to finding a career that fuels your passion.
-If we've been able to help you understand how to make it happen, perhaps it's time for you, too, to get started on your dreams today.
+If we've been able to help you understand how to make it happen, perhaps it's time for you, too, to get started on your dreams.